iptq/minnehack.github.io/README.md

 [Sass](http://sass-lang.com/) instead of straight CSS to make things easier to read and maintain.

+If you create a new stylesheet in `_sass/`, make sure to import it from `css/minnehack.sass`. `minnehack.sass` is the actual stylesheet that eventually gets added to all the pages.
+However, try to keep styling out of it, and use it for sweeping configuration instead.
+Think about where your styles belong, and put them in a suitably-named stylesheet in `_sass/`.

 **Do not add inline style.** It's ugly and makes it hard to keep the whole website stylistically cohesive if we want to make sweeping changes.
 Add a new class or id instead, and style it from the stylesheets.
 Similarly,